Ambulance Allocation for Patient-Centered Care

 Let the binary decision variables $z_{ikn} = 1$ when there are at least $n \in \{1,...,N_k\}$ EMS units of type $k \in K$ located at station $i \in I$ and $0$ otherwise.
 The binary decision variables $y_{ijk\theta} = 1$ indicate that a unit of type $k \in K$ located at station $i \in I$ is assigned to a patient at $j \in J$ with believed condition $\theta \in \Theta$.
 This assignment is made before the treatment pathways appropriate for a patient's actual condition is known.
 We impose a set of constraints on dispatching decisions, represented by $\mathcal{C}$.
 These constraints enforce commonly used performance criteria in ambulance systems, such as response-time threshold coverage, or average response time, or equity constraints.
 We formulate the first-stage model as follows:

 The objective function \eqref{eq:objective} maximizes the function, $D(\mathbf{y},\mathbf{z})$, which we define as the maximum number of patients diverted from the ED for given dispatching decisions, $\mathbf{y}$, and resource allocation decisions, $\mathbf{z}$.
 This objective directly addresses the primary goal of PC-EMS to reduce unnecessary ED visits while ensuring appropriate patient care.
 We formulate $D(\by, \bz)$ in Section \ref{sec_second_stage}.
 Constraint set \eqref{eq:constraint1} enforces that no more than $N_k$ units of type $k \in K$ are allocated to stations.
 Constraint set \eqref{eq:constraint2} maintains the vehicle ordering, ensuring that stations are populated with vehicles in a sequential manner.
 Constraint set \eqref{eq:constraint3} requires a unit $k \in K$ to be located at $i \in I$ if an ambulance of type $k$ is allocated from that station.
+Constraint set \eqref{eq:constraint33} requires that each patient at $j$ with believed condition $\theta$ be assigned at least one unit in the first stage.
+The inequality, $\ge$, allows multiple initial units to be dispatched to a single patient, allowing multiple response.
 Constraint \eqref{eq:constraint4} is a generic requirement that can be used to represent additional system constraints.
 Constraint sets \eqref{eq:constraint5} and \eqref{eq:constraint6} enforce the binary constraints.